-- (c) In determining whether to make an interim order, the Panel or the President may take into consideration any delay by the applicant in making its application. - (d) The usual minimum time in which the Panel or the President can deal with an application for an interim order is 1 business day.
-If less time is provided, the applicant should explain why it could not have applied earlier. - (e) To support the case for making an interim order, the applicant should address the impact of the proposed interim order and the need to protect the status quo while the Panel considers the application.
+(c) In determining whether to make an interim order, the Panel or the President may take into consideration any delay by the applicant in making its application.

+- (d) There may also be instances in which an interim order is so urgent that an applicant may request the interim order prior to making an application.
+In these circumstances, the President may ask the applicant to provide an undertaking that the application be made within a certain time after receiving such a request, in the event that an interim order is made. - (d)(e) The usual minimum time in which the Panel or the President can deal with an application for an interim order is 1 business day.
+If less time is provided, the applicant should explain why it could not have applied earlier. - (e)(f) To support the case for making an interim order, the applicant should address the impact of the proposed interim order and the need to protect the status quo while the Panel considers the application.